-8) Group Tours
+8. Group Tours

 Throughout the academic year and also the summer months our Residential Dining Staff provide numerous group tours.
 These tours allow us to share our commitment to sustainability and all of our other wonderful initiatives.
 For example, this year Nutrition students from Cal Poly San Luis Obispo made the drive down to tour our dining commons.
 Both nutrition and environmental topics were covered.
-Additionally, a department on campus known as Educating Leaders for the Future (ELF) organized a tour at De La Guerra Dining Commons for a group of high school students from La Cuesta Continuation High School.
+Additionally, a department on campus known as Educating Leaders for the Future (ELF) organized a tour at De La Guerra Dining Commons for a group of students from La Cuesta Continuation High School.
 We enjoy providing these educational tours to provide insight and knowledge about our operation to the campus but also our community.

-8) ‘Digi know’
+9. ‘Digi know’